nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `list person` followed by `delete person 2` deletes the 2nd person in the address book.
-- `find Betsy` followed by `delete person 1` deletes the 1st person in the results of the `find` command.
+- `find person Bernice` followed by `delete person 1` deletes the 1st person in the results of the `find person` command.

 ![result for 'delete person confirmation'](images/delete_person_confirmation.png)
 ![result for 'delete person'](images/delete_person.png)